checkly/docs.checklyhq.com/site/content/docs/browser-checks/playwright-test.md

 ![checkly-pw-videos](/docs/images/browser-checks/pwt_videos.gif)

 > **Note:** When running tests from the editor page, video files are always available for download and preview,
 > regardless of whether the check is passing or failing.
-For scheduled check runs videos and traces are only preserved when the check failed.
+For scheduled check runs videos are only preserved when the check failed.